MarkJB/polargraph_server_a1/README.md

 polargraph_server_a1
 ====================

+Modified for MarkBs Eggbot/Polargraph v2.x Arduino Nano control board.
+See www.sub-design.co.uk or http://www.makebournemouth.com/?p=340 or github.com/markjb for details.
+Note: Firmware compiles with SD card but not tested.
+Come to think of it, this version hasn't been tested with 2.x boards yet... its here for convenience.
+I'll upate this readme when i've tested it.

 Polargraph Server for Arduino UNO and MEGA compatible boards using Adafruit motorshields, serial stepper drivers (eg Easy Drivers, stepsticks etc) or signal amplifiers (eg ULN2003s).